 But as time goes by and the world gets more advanced, our creative sense shows us that there are easier ways to do certain things today, as opposed to yesterday.

 We not only find things easier, but also more economical; less stressful, less time- consuming.
 The old waysof making Jamaican Jerk Chicken/Pork is becoming a thing of the past.

 The pimento (allspice) sticks, that the cooks used to place under the meat on the earth pit, are not necessary when you make Jamaican Jerk Chicken/Pork nowadays.

-Enough talk, Seet Yah: (So without any more of my mustering, here goes) :)
+Enough talk, Seet Yah: (So without any more of my musings, here goes) :-)

 Ingredients: (REV July 22, 2004)

 Note: If you would like to remove the spicy heat from this season, don’t use the Scotch Bonnet Pepper.

 Put all ingredients in the Electric Blender,except the lime, and turn the selector to puree.
 Make sure the ingredients are blended well together before removing from Blender.